vacod/Final-Project/README.md

-# Bouncy Balls Game
+# Bouncy Balls

 ## Project Directive

-Final Project for Coding for Artists course
+Create sketch that includes your own custom class.
+It utilizes an array of class instances to build a moving system of objects that each have their own collision logic.

 ## Project Description

-This programm is a bouncy balls game.
-The player has to hit the balls using the paddles which are controlled by the Mouse X and Y movements.
+This programm shows many moving balls with random metallic colors moving moving from random locations at random speeds.
+These balls are created with rings of color gradients thus creating a 3D effect.
 Each ball is an instance from the class Ball().
-Thisclass creates a ball at a random location and controls its movement in a defined random direction.
+This class creates a ball at a random location and controls its movement in a defined random direction.
 The ball is programmed to bounce of the walls of the screen.
 A ball can be selected (left mouse click) and mouse dragged to another location of the screen.

 # Instructions

 ## Running the App

-Click on <https://bouncy-balls-game.herokuapp.com/> to run the app from the Heroku website
+Click on <https://bouncy-balls.herokuapp.com/> to run the app from the Heroku website

 ## Starting the program